 As an umbrella document, the MAC Plan Update is intended to coalesce and build upon available planning information and studies, not supersede them.
 Currently, significant data collection efforts are underway at the state, national, and international levels by agencies including DWR, the California Air Resources Board (CARB), the US Environmental Protection Agency (EPA), and the International Panel on Climate Change (IPCC), among others.
 In order to ensure that the MAC Plan is responsive to projected climate change impacts and prioritized vulnerabilities, it will be critical to assimilate the data and information being collected through these avenues into future Plan updates.
 Further, a variety of project-specific data and information will be collected as part of the project performance and monitoring program (described in Section 5.1).
-This data could contribute additional information on climate change information on the regional level that could be used to augment information developed at the state and national levels.
+This data could contribute additional information developed at the state and national levels.